mikefarah/yq/CONTRIBUTING.md

 ## How to contribute

 The first step is to find if what you want is automatically generated or not - start by looking in the master branch.

+Note that PRs with small changes (e.g. minor typos) may not be merged (see https://joel.net/how-one-guy-ruined-hacktoberfest2020-drama).

 ### Updating dynamic documentation from master
 - Search for the documentation you want to update.
 If you find matches in a `*_test.go` file - update that, as that will automatically update the matching `*.md` file